Ledgestone/AIToolkit/README.md

 - Create an example auto-fixing output parser that will try to convert an output to match some schema and if it doesn't work then it will use an llm to fix the output
 - Test the calculator - set up an example where an LLM output goes into the calculator
 - Allow exposing optional inputs with an AIProcess
+- Is there a way to create notebook specific tools?
+Ways to decrease learning curve and increase developer productivity?
+- Create a way to automate the visualization of an AIProcess?
+At very least come up with rules for how visualizations should be created to describe a process.